 Melissa – Parenthood and Passports Jackson, Wyoming is one of our favorite locations any time of year, but the charming ski town is even more magical at Christmas.
 White lights are strung across the streets and illuminate the town square.
 Winters in Wyoming are cold, but getting bundled up and walking the streets with hot cocoa makes the bitter chill bearable.

 If you enjoy winter sports, Jackson Hole, Wyoming is also known for its skiing and snowboarding.
-But non-skiers will also enjoy this great part of the United States in winter.
+But non-skiers will also enjoy this great part of the United States.
 Snowmobiling, dog sledding, sleigh rides through the National Elk Refuge, and hot springs make Jackson one of the best places to spend Christmas!

 Learn more about visiting Jackson Hole, Wyoming with kids here.